arrowtype/recursive/docs/01-planning-for-specimens-and-presentations/minisite--process-and-origins/README.md

 Recursive is a very personal project, but one which I think many people can benefit from.

+## Main Storyline
+- Finding what a casual script for code should look like
+- Exploring the boundaries of what is possible in variable fonts

 ## Before

 - Grew up living letters.
 Excited to learn graphic design was a career path.
 Went to school for it.
 Excited to learn type had a career path, and programs like TypeMedia existed.